Denizche/ai-terminal-windows-version-vibecoded/README.md

 The workflow:
 1. Builds both Intel and Apple Silicon binaries for macOS
 2. Creates a universal binary by combining them
-3. Creates a DMG package for macOS
+3. Creates a macOS .app bundle using cargo-bundle
+4. Packages the .app into a DMG installer
-4. Builds a DEB package for Linux
+5. Builds a DEB package for Linux
-5. Uploads these packages as artifacts
+6. Uploads these packages as artifacts

 You can find the built packages in the "Actions" tab of the GitHub repository after a successful workflow run.